AuthenticFF/jumpstart/README.md

 ### Browserify

-Browserify is a dependency/bundling manager for Javascript files that we use on our site.
+Browserify is a dependency/bundling manager for JavaScript files that we use on our site.
 It tries to eliminate the pattern of:
-"oh I used this 5MB library on two pages of the 100 page site, I guess I better load it on all 100 pages even though its never used" which will happen if you concat and minify all your js.
+"Oh I used this 5MB library on two pages of the 100 page site, I guess I better load it on all 100 pages even though its never used" which happens if you concat and minify all your JavaScript.
 It's essentially a way to include and name dependencies at the top of a js file with "var foo = require('./magicJSFIle.js')".
-It can also be used to include common libraries (backbone, jquery, underscore) but more niche js files will have to be shimed in via [npm](https://github.com/thlorenz/browserify-shim).
+It can also be used to include common libraries (Backbone, jQuery, Underscore) but more niche JavaScript files will have to be shimed in via [NPM](https://github.com/thlorenz/browserify-shim).

 ### Grunt